JessieRayeBauer/bethallchurch.github.io/_posts/2018-01-21-Tutorial: Explore Your Own Fitbit Data!.md

 title: "Tutorial: Explore Your Own Fitbit Data!"
 date: 2018-01-21
 ---
+As a new Fitbit owner (Dec.
+2017), previous collegiate athlete, and fitness lover, I was incredibly curious about my own Fitbit data!
+Here is an initial peak at my data.

-The goal of this project was for me to practice:
+The goal of this project was to practice:
-1. downloading data from an API
+1. acquiring data from an API
 2. working with new types of data formats (e.g., json)
 3. visualizations
 4. basic statistics in Python.

-Also, as a new Fitbit owner (Dec.
-2017), previous collegiate athlete, and fitness lover, I was incredibly curious about my own data!
+In order to get my Fitbit data, I first had to set up a [Fitbit API](https://dev.fitbit.com/apps/new).
+Then, I ran a separate script - available [here](https://github.com/JessieRayeBauer/Fitbit/blob/master/Pull_fitbit_data.md).

-The general outline of this notebook is as follows:
+The general outline of this post is as follows:
  1. Import or install necessary libraries
  2. Read in and visualize data sets (heart rate, sleep, steps)
  3. Analyses!
  4. Next steps

-In order to get my Fitbit data, I first had to set up a [Fitbit API](https://dev.fitbit.com/apps/new).
-Then, I ran a separate script - available [here](https://github.com/JessieRayeBauer/Fitbit/blob/master/Pull_fitbit_data.md).

- 1. Import or install necessary libraries
+**1. Import or install necessary libraries**

 ```python
 #!pip install fitbit